groveld/groveld.github.io/_posts/2015/2015-09-06-htaccess-snippets.md

 [Source](https://github.com/h5bp/server-configs-apache)

 ### Switch to Another PHP Version

-If you're on a shared host, chances are there are more than one version of PHP installed, and sometimes you want a specific version for your website.
+If you're on a shared host, chances are there are more than one version of PHP installed, and sometimes you want a specific version for your site.
 For example, [Laravel](https://github.com/laravel/laravel) requires PHP >= 5.4.
 The following snippet should switch the PHP version for you.

 ```
 AddHandler application/x-httpd-php55 .php